Advanced Antimicrobial Stewardship Training Program

 After completion of the 2017 Iteration of the Advanced Antimicrobial Stewardship Training Program the participant should be able to:

-Depending on which four classroom/workshop sessions the participant attends, four of the following six learning objectives should be achieved:
+Depending on which four classroom/workshop sessions the participant attends, four of the following eight learning objectives should be achieved:

 The following learning objective relate to the remaining educational sessions: